engrit-illinois/Get-GpoContainingSetting/README.md

 ### -ThrottleLimit \<int\>
 Optional integer.
-The number of GPO XML reports to asynchronously request and process simultaneously.
+The number of GPO XML/HTML reports to asynchronously request and process simultaneously.
 Default is `10`.
 Use extreme caution setting this value any higher.
 It can speed up the results, but going too high can result in the DC failing to respond with GPO report data.
 In this case the module will throw an error, but will continue processing further GPOs, so you will likely end up missing a lot of data, and thus the results will be incomplete and mostly worthless.
 Using the default value of `10`, expect a search of ~1000 name-matched GPOs to take on the order of ~20 minutes.